a-game/m-search/README.md

 ## Tech stack

-- Sveltekit for bundling, routing, SSR and api.
+- Sveltekit for routing, SSR and api.
+- vite for bundling.
 - shadcn-svelte for ui components (everything in `$lib/components/ui`).
 - Tailwindcss for styling.